Attract New Members By Offering Altitude Training At Your Facility

 What’s Involved in setting up an altitude room in your facility?

-First, it’s important to note that since ATS serves clients worldwide, if a facility requires any modifications to prepare for an altitude room, we allow clients to select their preferred local contractors for any necessary construction work.
+First, it’s important to note that since ATS serves clients worldwide, if a facility requires any modifications to prepare for an altitude room, they allow clients to select their preferred local contractors for any necessary construction work.
 This approach ensures flexibility and convenience for our clients across different locations.

 Now, let’s take a look at the two areas needed to set up an altitude system.